polarityio/phantom/README.md

 The API token to use to authenticate with the Phantom server.
 See the official documentation for instructions on setting up an API token.

+### Playbook Labels

+A comma separated list of Playbook Labels you want to search by in Phantom.
+By adding labels, you expand the amount of playbooks you can run on containers found.

 ## Installation Instructions

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).